AugurProject/augur-walkthrough/forking.md

 - [ ] Verify trades are still possible on markets, including forking market
 - [ ] Verify the forking market can't be finalized during forking period

+## Disavow REP

+To test this behavior the user needs to have REP staked on dispute rounds prior to when the Fork was initiated.
+Any REP that the user had staked on a dispute in a non-forking market should be claimable when the Fork begins.

+- [ ] Add REP to a couple dispute bonds in a couple different rounds on a couple different markets.
+Keep track of the total.
+Cause one of those markets to fork.
+(1) Verify that you can claim all of the REP you placed in dispute bonds in non-forking markets by clicking the "Claim All" button on the Portfolio: Reporting page.
+(2) Verify that the REP you staked on a dispute bond in the forking market is not claimable.
+- [ ] Prior to a fork, place stake on a report.
+Initiate a fork on that or another market.
+Verify that you cannot claim the stake you placed on a report.
+- [ ] Initiate a fork.
+Verify that you can still report on markets.
+- [ ] Add REP to a dispute bond (but don't fill the bond).
+Initiate a fork on the same market.
+Verify that you can claim your REP from the failed dispute.
+- [ ] Add REP to a dispute bond (but don't fill the bond).
+Initiate a fork on a different market.
+Verify that you can claim your REP from the failed dispute.

 ## Migrating REP

 - [ ] Verify user gets 5% bonus when migrating REP during fork period